Updated on 2026-01-28 GMT+08:00

 Developer

-Read-write permissions on on-premises/attached clusters and most Kubernetes resource objects and read-only permissions on Kubernetes resource objects such as namespaces and resource quotas
+Read-write permissions on on-premises/attached clusters and most Kubernetes resource objects in the clusters and read-only permissions on Kubernetes resource objects such as namespaces and resource quotas

-UCS CommonOperations + UCS RBAC permissions (The list permission for namespaces is required.)
+UCS CommonOperations + UCS RBAC (permissions to list namespaces required)

 Viewer

-UCS ReadOnlyAccess + UCS RBAC permissions (The list permission for namespaces is required.)
+UCS ReadOnlyAccess + UCS RBAC (permissions to list namespaces required)

 Administrator

-All permissions on SWR, including creating organizations, pushing images, viewing the image list or details, and pulling images
+All permissions on SWR, such as creating organizations, pushing images, viewing the image list or details about an image, and pulling images

 SWR Administrator